SHOULD YOU BUY A CHEAP STOCK LOGO?

 To start with your logo is going to appear on just about everything you do from your website, business cards, letterheads and stationery, vehicles and in some cases ships and planes.

-With this in mind the question needs to be asked; “Is it wise to skimp on such a vital part of your company?”
+With this in mind we need to ask you an important question: “Is it wise to skimp on such a vital part of your company?”

 So let’s have a closer look at option A and B together as the questions are very similar.